jhpuah/EEGDM/README.md

 ```bash
 pip install -r requirements.txt
 ```
-The `requirement.txt` file is exported directly from our working environment (NVIDIA GeForce RTX 4090, CUDA Version: 12.4), if your hardware is incompatible, do the following instead:
+The `requirement.txt` file is exported directly from our working environment (NVIDIA GeForce RTX 4090, CUDA Version: 12.4).
+If your hardware is incompatible, do the following instead:

 1. Install torch following the official guide: https://pytorch.org/get-started/locally/